 The second formula is your patient lifespan.
 It is the inverse of the first formula, times your appointment frequency.

 These calculations can get tricky.
-Again, contact us and we will do it for you.
+Again, contact meddkit if you need help.

 Once you have your patient churn rate and patient lifespan, save them.
 They will be useful for years to come.